COVESA/vehicle_signal_interface/core/README.md

 1024 hash buckets and each hash bucket having space for 1MB of signal data for a total of about 1GB of storage space.
-Obviously not all of that space will be in use (escpecially during development) and it is just a small chunk of the available virtual address space in a 64-bit environment but is this is not acceptable for your specific environment, feel free to adjust the parameters in any way you wish.
+Obviously not all of that space will be in use (escpecially during development) and it is just a small chunk of the available virtual address space in a 64-bit environment but if this is not acceptable for your specific environment, feel free to adjust the parameters in any way you wish.
 They are all defined in the sharedMemory.h file.